 “How much should we tip?”

 “A man over 40 shouldn’t have to ask what to tip,” Pachter says.
 “He should know.”
 Nobody really believes that you’re confused about the right amount for a gratuity.
-What they’re hearing is, “I don’t want to pay 20%, but I’m worried I’ll look like a dick.”
-And for more incredibly obvious rules of dining-out decorum, learn the biggest mistakes you’re making in fine dining restaurants.
+What they’re hearing is, “I don’t want to pay 20%, but I’m worried I’ll look like a jerk.”
+And for more on things you shouldn’t say, here are the 40 Words That Will Instantly Reveal Your True Age.

 “Don’t throw me under the bus.”

 Frieman says this phrase still permeates offices across the country “like the foul odor of burnt popcorn in the microwave.”
 If you’re unfamiliar with it, good for you.
 It has something to do with being sabotaged or professionally ruined.

 “It also implies you can’t recover, as you wouldn’t be able to if an actual bus ran over you,” says Frieman.
 Using it in any context doesn’t demonstrate linguistic originality.
 It just demonstrates that you watch a lot of reality TV.
 And for more great knowledge you can drop, here are 20 Crazy Facts That Will Blow Your Mind.